PaulNegoescu/laravel-crafty/README.md

 *A Laravel 4 version will be created in a separate repo.*

 ## Installation

-You can install this from the Laravel Bundle Repository by running the following command in your Laravel installation:
+### From the Laravel Bundle Repository
+1. Run the following command in your Laravel installation:
 	`php artisan bundle:install Crafty`

-*Note* - You still need to follow step 3 below
+2. Follow step 3 below

 **or**

+### From Github

 1. `git clone` the repo or download all files and folders as a .zip archive and extract it from here: http://github.com/PaulNegoescu/laravel-crafty.
-2. Copy the contents to a folder (I'll name it crafty) inside your `<laravel_installation>/bundles` directory so that `<laravel_installation>/bundles/crafty/routes.php` is accessible.
+2. Copy the contents to a folder (name it laravel-crafty) inside your `<laravel_installation>/bundles` directory so that `<laravel_installation>/bundles/laravel-crafty/routes.php` is accessible.
 3. In `<laravel_installation>\application\bundles.php` edit the array you find there and add this line:
-	`'crafty' => array('handles' => 'crafty'),`
+	`'laravel-crafty' => array('handles' => 'crafty'),`

 *Note* - In most cases the array above will already contain other lines take care not to break those, just add the line at the end

+*Note 2* - The bundle does **not** need to be published, all resources are external or in-line (this is the reason for the bad practice styles and scripts :) ).

+*Note 3* - If the GUI fails for any reason please see the **Important** info at the end.

 ### Uninstalling

-To remove the bundle just undo the steps 2 and 3 above.
+To remove the bundle just undo the steps 2 and 3 above (delete the bundle (/laravel-crafty) folder and remove the line from bundles.php).

+*See the warning below.*

 ## Usage

 1. Navigate to http://yourlaravelhost.dev/crafty
-2. Use the buttons, should be self explanatory
+2. Use the buttons, should be self-explanatory

 *More info Soon*

 *TODO* - Add hints from the official documentation of the tools.

-### Important
+## Important

-In case you are running on *nix systems (including MacOS) you'll need to make sure your server user has the necessary rights to execute shell commands, this has only been tested and found working on Windows.
+In case you are running on *nix systems (including MacOS) you'll need to make sure your webserver user has the necessary rights to execute shell commands, this is working by default on Windows.

+If the GUI still won't execute the command line commands please make sure that in your php.ini file "safe_mode" is set to false.

 **Warning!** Only leave this bundle enabled in a development environment remove it in production!